kutec/tssync/_drafts/2015-11-28-7-signs-you-should-invest-in-sass.md

 This article will focus on some of the most used features of the Sass with some easy-to-understand examples.
 <h2>First Thing First - Why Sass</h2>
 The CSS is an important asset for a front end developer.
 And hence, it has to be the way one want and pre-processors can be the mediator to achieve this goal.
-The adoption ratio of pre-processor is too high.
+The adoption ratio of pre-processor is too high and in-trend.
 Developers used to it now.
 Sass stands in a popular category.
 It can reduce the burden of writing and managing stuffs with some cool techniques.
 It comes with set of meaningful features.
 So, let's jump into it!

 ### What I Can Do with Sass
 I remember that when I first heard about the pre-processor, I couldn't convince that why should we use Sass and how it can save lot of time and efforts.
 Let's elaborate with the list below.